 “Nothing matters so much to me as human life.
-It is something so serious and so profound, more than the violation of any other human right, because it is the life of the sons (& daughters) of God, and because this blood (the murders of so many in El Salvador) negates love, awakens new hate and makes peace & reconciliation impossible.”
+It is something so serious and so profound, more than the violation of any other human right, because it is the life of the sons (and daughters) of God, and because this blood (the murders of so many in El Salvador) negates love, awakens new hate and makes peace and reconciliation impossible.”
 Archbishop Oscar Romero

 Life IS a gift.
-So many like Oscar Romero around the world (& in our country) laid down their lives in pursuit of justice, equal rights, and basic human rights FOR ALL.
-Thanking God – today & every day – for the gift of their lives and legacies to continue fighting injustice wherever, whenever, however we can.
+So many like Oscar Romero around the world (and in our country) laid down their lives in pursuit of justice, equal rights, and basic human rights FOR ALL.
+Thanking God – today and every day – for the gift of their lives and legacies to continue fighting injustice wherever, whenever, however we can.

-Let’s look around to see what we can do to root out the rubble of injustice wherever we are here & around the world.
+Let’s look around to see what we can do to root out the rubble of injustice wherever we are here and around the world.
 Let’s be about it!!

 Virginia : )